Stefon Diggs Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- Diggs has averaged 104.5 receiving yards per game over his two career matchups against the Titans, 22.0 more than his over/under in Monday's game.
+- Against the Titans, Diggs has averaged 104.5 receiving yards per game over his two career matchups, 21.0 more than his over/under for Monday's game.

 - Note: Diggs' stats vs. Titans date back to 2016.

-- The Titans have the NFL's 21st-ranked pass defense this season, yielding 279.2 yards per game through the air.
+- The 279.2 yards per game the Titans are conceding through the air makes them the NFL's 21st-ranked pass defense.

-- The Titans have allowed nine passing TDs this season (1.8 per game), ranking them 19th among NFL defenses.
+- The Titans have surrendered nine touchdowns through the air (1.8 per game).
+They are 19th in the NFL in that category.

 Recent Performances